Thewbi/armos/doc/timers/README.md

 Now what exactly is the system clock and what does 'derived' mean exactly?

+The system clock aka. apb_clock is the frequency of the GPU.
+That frequency is used as a base to derive the frequency of UART, SPI, ... and also the ARM timer peripheral.
+On a Raspberry Pi 1 this value is 250 Mhz by defaut.
+It can be configured in config.txt using the core_freq property.
+(Watch out to not overclock too hard and burn your chips up!)

-The pre-divider register affects the clock of the timer.
+The pre-divider register affects the clock of the ARM / CPU timer.
 The formula is:

 ```
 timer_clock = apb_clock / (pre_divider + 1)